3mdeb/news-and-ideas/blog/content/post/2024-04-12-odroid-m1-secure-boot.md

 ```

 There should now be `rk356x_spl_loader_v1.21.113.bin` file in rkbin folder.
-It contains my pre-loader (TPL + SPL) and `rk356x_usbplug_vX.Y.bin` image that
+It should contain my pre-loader (TPL + SPL) and `rk356x_usbplug_vX.Y.bin` image
-will allow me to write pre-loader to SPI memory.
+that will allow me to write pre-loader to SPI memory.

 ### Sending loader to ODROID